Hewlett-Packard-ESS/logstash-filter-dedupe/README.md

 This is a plugin for [Logstash](https://github.com/elasticsearch/logstash) which is designed to handle the de-duplication of events coming into a Logstash cluster in a HA architecture.

-We achieve this by hashing the fields you wish to dedupe on and store those in a Redis instance which we then check again.
+We achieve this by hashing the fields you wish to dedupe on and store those in a data store which we then check against.
 Should a match be found, we will tag it.
 You can then go on to drop {} it, or something similar.

 The README from this point down is primarily from the plugin template for a README.